Zordid/adventofcode-kotlin-2020/README.md

 for areas, points and such.
 Bummer!
 Part 2 added a nice twist about calculating the "neighbors" were more than just the classic 8 neighboring fields need to be taken into account.
 Sweet.

+### Day 12: Rain Risk
+Again, a quite easy puzzle that is straight forward.
+Having a set of directions with ready-made vectors comes handy, following the given instructions is a neat little fold operation.
+The only thing to get right is the coordinate system and the corresponding rotate and move operations!